 We worked collaboratively with everyone involved in our pilot schools to evaluate the impact of the project and explore ideas for improvement and development.
 As a result, the learning from the Scotland pilot has informed and contributed to some significant developments in the project both locally and nationally.

-The Peer Education Project is now available to all schools in Scotland.
-To find out more, please contact [email protected] or register via the PEP platform below.
+The Peer Education Project is now available to all schools in Scotland, you can register on the PEP platform below.

 Explore the programmes we work on to support families, children and young people in Scotland.

 The Peer Education Project is a secondary school-based educational programme that aims to give young people the skills and knowledge they need to safeguard their mental health and that of their peers.